Bhaskar Rao: Career

 When serving as the KSRTC director (security & intelligence) in 2013, he introduced web-based online reservation system for passengers named AVATHAR.
 This was first of its kind in the country.

 During his tenure as ADGP (Karnataka State Reserve Police), he issued circular to suspend and remove officers from employment who are careless about health and lifestyle.
 This circular issued after many officers died due to life style related diseases.
 He introduced regular body mass index monitoring and also started exercise regime for obese policemen.
-He led a cycling even,t “Karnataka Darshan”, covering 1,756 kilometers to spread the message of “Clean India mission” and especially focused on use of toilets to end open defecation, plastic waste and work towards ecological conservation.
+He led a cycling event, "Karnataka Darshan", covering 1,756 kilometers to spread the message of “Clean India mission” and especially focused on use of toilets to end open defecation, plastic waste and work towards ecological conservation.
 He had taken initiative to plant 2200 teak saplings in India Reserve Battalion (IRB) Munirabad premises by KSRP officers.
 A drive, ‘Karavaligere Join Police’ to encourage youth from coastal districts of Karnataka to join police force was organized by him.

 Bhaskar Rao was the first commissioner of police in Belgaum city after the establishment of a police commissionerate in the city.

 When Rao was serving as the inspector general of Police-Internal Security Division, he was also posted as the inspector general of police-training division, thereby handling two posts and responsibilities at the same time.
 Karnataka state Industrial security Force (KSISF) was formed when he was serving as the IGP-Internal security.
 He arranged for training of KSISF personnel from Central Industrial Security force (CISF).
 While serving as the ADGP - Internal security, security for 4 dams in Karnataka - Harangi, Taraka, Kabini and Nugu was taken over by KSISF.
 Rao as ADGP - Internal security has initiated developing and training of Women police officers in Centre for Counter terrorism (Garuda Force) which mainly handles anti - terrorist activities in the state of Karnataka.
 The internal security division though established in 2008, had not filed any First information report (FIR) till now.
 After taking charge as the ADGP, ISD, Rao ensured to activate the ISD police station with five FIR's filed.

 He was invited as speaker in TEDx conference on the topic "Importance of Community Relationships".